 title: c, amount 42

 Nothing actually happens within the transformation pipeline!
 Everything is happening lazily when we use the results of the pipeline and actually construct a vector.
-Then we have fewer calls than we had in the original version.
-Seemingly, far the ranges version has an advantage!
+Now that we use std::move in the original version, the number of special function calls is about the same — the laziness of ranges doesn’t give us an edge here since both versions suffer from reallocation copies.

 But we all know that the original version is not optional even with a raw loop.
 Let’s use emplace_back!
 Oh and we also forgot about calling std::vector<T>::reserve to avoid reallocations!
 Here is the code producing the below output.